 This is a natural peppermint oil spider repellent It comes in a 500 ml trigger bottle, and whilst a little more expensive than making your own, it's ready to go.

 Zero is another natural mint formula that comes supplied in a trigger bottle, ready to spray around your patio or even on windows and doors in the home to create a natural barrier against spiders.

-PestBye® claim it covers a standard four bedroom house (approx 2000 sqft), so place it in a socket close to the access from house to patio area and it should keep spiders away from your outdoor furniture too!
+PestBye® claim it covers a standard four-bedroom house (approx 2000 sqft), so place it in a socket close to the access from the house to the patio area and it should keep spiders away from your outdoor furniture too!